CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    ![](../media/img73.png "Azure OpenAI")

-1. You have successfully deployed the ChatGPT application using Streamlit.
+1. Congratulations!
+You have successfully built your own ChatGPT-like application using Streamlit.

 #### Validation

 <validation step="21770280-2848-4d6f-ad32-f3bda8d83cc9" />

+## Summary

+- You reviewed the setup of the OpenAI resource, which was pre-configured for your environment.
+- You configured and deployed a ChatGPT-like application using Streamlit.
+- You successfully hosted the application locally and tested its functionality by running queries.